top of page

 Carpeted Guides

 Carpeted guides are the most used by boat owners.
-Normally when you buy a boat lift, your dealer will provide aluminum mounting hardware that you can attach to your lift.
+Normally, when you buy a boat lift, your dealer will provide aluminum mounting hardware that you can attach to your lift.
 With this, normally you will attach wood and carpet to it.

-These are not only great for exiting your lift and parking, they are also great to be used as a step for when you get in and out of your boat.
+These are not only great for exiting your lift and parking, but they are also great to be used as a step for when you get in and out of your boat.

 Guide Rails

 So, are load guides right for you?
-This will all come down to your experience, where you are located on your lake, the wind and the waves.
+This will all come down to your experience, where you are located on your lake, the wind, and the waves.

 Shop some load guides here.
 Don't see what you need?
 Give us a shout (402-297-4247) and we'd be happy to help!